ICanBoogie/Prototype/README.md

 Dependency injection and inversion of control can be implemented using prototype _lazy_ getters.

-The following example demonstrates how a magic `image` property can be defined to lazy load a record from an Active Record model.
+The following example demonstrates how a magic `image` property can be defined to lazy load a record from an ActiveRecord model.

 ```php
 <?php